-Kids Of White House Reporters Take Over And Trump Seems To Prefer It
+Kids Of White House Reporters Take Over, And Trump Seems To Prefer It

 "It's great to see so many of you filling in for your parents today," Sanders said.

-Among the queries were those that fit right into what might be considered the kid-realm.
+Among the queries were those that fit right into what might be considered the kid realm.

 The president's favorite candy?